 These are the recommended themes that we suggest for having a powerful yet lightweight core:

-PicoStrap is a fully LiveCanvas-friendly minimal Bootstrap starter theme
+Picostrap is a fully free and LiveCanvas-friendly minimal Bootstrap starter theme.

-If you were used to CustomStrap, you’ll immediately feel at home with it.
+If you were used to CustomStrap, you’ll immediately feel at home with picostrap.

 Why did we end up rewriting a theme for scratch?